Our partner, Cigna, offers newcomers peace of mind. Get a free quote!

 In addition to these European-based VACs, centres are also present in a number of cities in other IEC designated countries.
 However, changes that took place in early November, 2018 resulted in the closure of some VACs in the Asia, Asia Pacific and the America regions, with new VACs opening in new locations.
 In addition, changes were made to whether or not applicants must make an appointment before visiting a VAC, with many VACs now making an appointment mandatory.

-At present, there are VACs in Melbourne and Sydney in Australia (the Perth VAC having closed in early November, 2018), Auckland (New Zealand), Tokyo (Japan), Seoul (South Korea), Taipei (Taiwan), Hong Kong and San Jose (Costa Rica), among others.
+At present, there are VACs in Melbourne, Sydney, and Perth in Australia, Auckland (New Zealand), Tokyo (Japan), Seoul (South Korea), Taipei (Taiwan), Hong Kong and San Jose (Costa Rica), among others.

 More are expected to be rolled out in the future.